Editorial for OCC '19 G4 - Willson and Fighting

 Author:

 For subtask 1, the intended solution is to do exactly what is described in the problem statement.
 That is, for all pairs of geese, if they both honk at each other, then increment the answers for both of the geese.
-There are pairs to search through.
+There are

 Time complexity:

-For the other subtasks, it is helpful to find an algorithm that can be optimized from to a better time complexity.
-The algorithm is as follows.
+For the other subtasks, it is helpful to find an algorithm that can be optimized from

 The geese are sorted by increasing radius, and each goose is described by a point and a square.
 There is no need to keep track of which pairs of geese are mates.
-In the rest of this editorial, "Goose " will refer to the goose in the sorted list of geese.
-Also, goose is described by "point " and "square ".
+In the rest of this editorial, "Goose

-- Goose will fight with goose .
+will fight with goose . - Goose

-- Goose is honking at goose .
+is honking at goose . - Point

-- Point is strictly inside square .
+is strictly inside square .

-In summary, if point is in square , then increment the answer for goose .
+is in square , then increment the answer for goose .- Goose

-- Case 2, .
+.
 In this case, goose 's radius is greater than or equal to goose 's radius.
 If point is strictly inside square , then increment the answer for goose .

-For subtask 2, the intended solution is to optimize the previous solution to run in sub- time.
+For subtask 2, the intended solution is to optimize the previous solution to run in sub-

 - Insert a 2D point.